haseeb-cb/fundamentals-of-gis/Content/6_Exercise.md

 ### Finding the source of the outbreak

 9. Now, let’s start trying to identify where the outbreak has come from.
-First, let’s bring in data on the location of the water pumps.
+First, let’s **bring in data on the location of the water pumps**.

 	- Import the file Water_Pumps.geojson
 	- Right-click the layer and look at the Attribute Table.
 What attributes are associated with each water pump?

-10. Now, we want to find out which water pumps is closest to the addresses where there have been deaths rec-orded.
-Thiessen polygons are a method used to divide a space into regions based on their proximity to fea-tures.
+10. Now, we want to find out which water pumps is closest to the addresses where there have been deaths recorded.
+Thiessen polygons are a method used to divide a space into regions based on their proximity to features.
 That is, within a Thiessen polygon, all the deaths are closer to the point (in this case a pump) that was used to generate that polygon, than to any other point (or pump) in the feature set.
 Let’s create a set of Thiessen polygons based upon the locations of the Water Pumps in our project (Figure 6).

 	- In the Processing Toolbox Window, search for Voronoi
 	- Double–click the Voronoi polygons tool c) On the Voronoi tool select Water_Pumps as the Input layer